grpc/grpc-go/Documentation/server-reflection-tutorial.md

 After installing gRPCurl, open a new terminal and run the commands from the new terminal.

-> gRPCurl expects a TLS-encrypted connection by default.
+**NOTE:** gRPCurl expects a TLS-encrypted connection by default.
 For all of the commands below, use the `-plaintext` flag to use an unencrypted connection.

 ### List services and methods